Home-test > ... > About Us Volunteers Meet our volunteers

 Jafles Pacheco FCIPS Chartered

-Volunteer Engagement Group, Switzerland Branch, Europe
+Volunteer for Germany Branch, Europe

 Giving back to the profession and contributing to its development were my main drivers to enroll as a volunteer.